-Brexit Trade Talks Enter Desperate final Hours - UrduPoint
+Brexit Trade Talks Enter Desperate Final hours - UrduPoint

 - Last call? - Without a trade deal, cross-Channel trade will be conducted on basic WTO rules and a market built over 47 years of economic integration will be disrupted by tariffs on goods.

-Late on Thursday, Britain's Prime Minister Boris Johnson and EU chief Ursula von der Leyen held talks by phone that failed to break the logjam in the eight-month-old negotiation.
+Johnson admitted "it might be difficult at first but this country will prosper mightily".

-After the call, a Downing Street spokesperson said: "The prime minister underlined that the negotiations were now in a serious situation.
+Late on Thursday, Johnson and EU chief Ursula von der Leyen held talks by phone that failed to break the logjam in the eight-month-old negotiation.

-"Time was very short and it now looked very likely that agreement would not be reached unless the EU position changed substantially," the official warned.
+After the call, a Downing Street spokesperson said the negotiations "were now in a serious situation" and that "agreement would not be reached unless the EU position changed substantially".

 Unlike previous encounters, which resulted in a joint EU-UK statement, von der Leyen gave her own account of the call.